remix-austin/remix-rodeo-april-2025/README.md

-# Welcome to React Router!
+# Remix Rodeo - March 2025

 A modern, production-ready template for building full-stack React applications using React Router.